 Law enforcement’s relationship with the LGBTQ community has a long and troubled history, which is rife with abuse and discrimination.
 While much has changed since last century, many LGBTQ people still don’t feel safe around law enforcement, and many individuals—especially those within the transgender community—still face unequal, discriminatory, or abusive treatment from law enforcement.

-The LGBTQ Law Enforcement Liaisons also advocate internally within the criminal justice system for LGBTQ community members who need help navigating law enforcement interactions.
-When Garden State Equality receives calls from individuals who have faced unequal, discriminatory, or abusive treatment during a law enforcement interaction, our LGBTQ Law Enforcement Liaisons advocate from the inside to ensure a fair and just outcome.
+We believe an important part to bringing about change in the system is with LGBTQ Law Enforcement Liaisons being appointed locally to advocate internally within the criminal justice system for LGBTQ community members who need help navigating law enforcement interactions.
+When Garden State Equality receives calls from individuals who have faced unequal, discriminatory, or abusive treatment during a law enforcement interaction, we try to work with state and local Law Enforcement professionals to advocate from the inside to ensure a fair and just outcome.

-Additionally, the LGBTQ Law Enforcement Liaisons work within their own agencies to build affirming and inclusive workplace environments for other LGBTQ-identified officers.
+Additionally, LGBTQ Law Enforcement Liaisons should work within their own agencies to build affirming and inclusive workplace environments for other LGBTQ-identified officers.

 Become a Member

-If you are an LGBTQ-identified law enforcement member and are interested in becoming a member of Garden State Equality’s LGBTQ Law Enforcement or would like more information, please contact:
+If you are an LGBTQ-identified law enforcement member and interested in becoming a liaison, please contact:

 David D’Amico, Chief Investigator